 - Noise and light sensitivity

-Headaches that occur after a concussion can vary and may feel like tension-type headaches or migraines.
-Most, however, are tension-type headaches, which may be associated with a neck injury that happened at the same time as the head injury.
+Post-concussion headaches can vary and may feel like tension-type headaches or migraines.
+Most often, they are tension-type headaches.
+These may be associated with a neck injury that happened at the same time as the head injury.

 When to see a doctor